 Article 3 The jumper must take off from behind the scratch line.
-If the jumper's shoe extends over the scratch line or makes a mark in front of it, the jump shall not be measured, but shall count as a trial.
+If the jumper's shoe extends over the scratch line or makes a mark in front of it, the jump will not be measured, but will count as a trial.

 Article 4 Each jumper is entitled to three trials.
-Each trial shall be recorded.
-The contestant with the longest jump shall be considered the winner.
+Each trial will be recorded.
+The participant with the longest jump will be considered the winner.

-Article 5 In the case of a tie, the contestant whose next best performance is better than the second best performance of any other competitor tied for that place shall be declared the winner.
+Article 5 In the case of a tie, the participant whose next best performance is better than the second best performance of any other competitor tied for that place will be declared the winner.

-Article 6 Each legal jump shall be measured perpendicularly to the scratch line or its extension to the point touched by the person or apparel of the jumper which is nearest the scratch line or its extension.
+Article 6 Each legal jump will be measured perpendicularly to the scratch line or its extension to the point touched by the person or apparel of the jumper which is nearest the scratch line or its extension.